Aruneet-11/netflix-gpt/README.md

 16.Implemented signout
 17.Update profile api call
 18.Fetch data from TMDB movie.
+19.BugFix:signup user display name update.
+20.BugFix: if the user is not logged in redirect them to login page and vice-versa.
+21.unsubscribed to the onAuthState change callback when the componet unmounts.
+22.Registered on TMDB and created the app
+23.Get data from TMDB now playing movies list API.
+24.get the trailer data from videos api.
+25.created the custom hook for now playing Movies.
+26.created movie slice.
+27.updated the movie slice with movies data.
+28.upsated store with trailer video data.
+29.embedded the you tube video made it autoplay and mute.
+30.Added TailwindCss to make it look awesome.
+31. Also added Font Awesome in the project for the icons.

 #Features of our app
 -Login/Signup page
 -contains signin/signup form